cps0191/bmx-programs/README.md

 Basenet3 A GUI implimentation of a GNET framework with error trapping and port settings for port forwarding.
 VikV3d0Pc The Viking game writen using Basenet3.
 TriTac The game of Tri Tactics writen using Basxenet3.
 In zipped form containg graphics and data needed for the game.
 BaseNet4 Final version, for NET/Lan multiplayer games.
-Supporting both Mac and Pc
+Supporting both Mac and Pc.